 Ruger PC Carbine Accuracy Testing

 With the assistance of a shooting buddy, we also tried the carbine with different magazine types.
 Aftermarket KCI (Korean) and PMag Glock-type magazines fed just as reliably as the factory magazines.
-However, there are reports that some aftermarket magazine brands are a little tight and won’t drop free, so make sure you check one or two out in the carbine before you spend a lot of money stocking up.
+However, there are reports that some aftermarket magazine brands are a little tight and won’t drop free.
+So make sure you check a few out in the carbine before you spend a lot of money stocking up.

 The Ruger PC Carbine isn’t exactly the best choice for sniping, but it’s plenty accurate for the typical uses for which this carbine was designed.
 With the Leupold 2-7x33mm VX-R average group sizes ran between 1.5 and 2.5 inches depending on the load.
 With a razor-thin margin, the best average group of 1.61 inches at 50 yards was shot with Sig Sauer’s 124-grain Elite V-Crown load.
 However, Hornady’s 147-grain XTP round had an average size of 1.65 inches.
 The difference between the two could easily have been the human factor.